Sex Therapy in Nanaimo

 - strategies for working with sexual anxiety, avoidance, or shutdown

-- tools that help couples slow things down and re-establish safety
+- ways of slowing things down and re-establishing safety

 These tools lower anticipatory anxiety and rebuild safety so desire can move again.